Pros and cons of dividend reinvestment plans

 - You do need a bunch of capital to generate healthy income if you’re not selling stocks and relying on cash flow.

 - Dividends are just one element of total return.

 - Stock picking can deliver market under performance.

-- Given future unknowns – having ample capital for our financial future will give us many options.
+- Given future unknowns – having ample capital churning out income in our financial future will give us many options.

 - I’m conservative as an investor – so living off dividends and distributions aligns with my behaviour and investing approach.

-- I find dividend income easy to track – it’s tangible money I can spend without little fear or stock market risk.
+- Dividend income is real money – dividends provide tangible money I can spend without little fear or stock market risk.